 - Member, Friends of Boca Raton Public Library

 - Member, Friends of Gumbo Limbo

 Family and Personal

-Scott and his wife Bella, a certified public accountant, are proud to live and raise their two young children, Daniel and Rachel, in Boca Raton.
+Scott and his wife Bella, a certified public accountant, are proud to live in and raise their two children, Daniel and Rachel, in Boca Raton.
 Scott and his family enjoy Boca’s parks, beaches, and libraries.
 Fun fact – Scott likes fun facts and has appeared on two nationally syndicated TV game shows: “Jeopardy!,” where he was a champion, and “Who Wants To Be a Millionaire?”